huyz/chromium-search-sync/README.md

 ### Case-Insensitive Matching

 The tool uses case-insensitive keyword matching during synchronization to prevent duplicates.
 For example, `:G` and `:g` are considered the same shortcut.

+### Browser-Specific Scheme Filtering

+The tool automatically filters out browser-specific schemes during synchronization and when displaying combined results:

+- **brave://** schemes (like bookmarks, history, settings) are excluded from Chrome profiles
+- **chrome://** schemes are excluded from Brave profiles
+- This prevents broken shortcuts and ensures only cross-browser compatible search engines are synced

+Examples of filtered schemes:

+- `@bookmarks` with `brave://bookmarks/` or `chrome://bookmarks/`
+- `@history` with `brave://history/` or `chrome://history/`
+- `@settings` with `brave://settings/` or `chrome://settings/`

+These browser-specific shortcuts remain functional within their respective browsers but are not synced across different browser types.

 ### Built-in Search Engine Protection